mame82/misc/logitech_vuln_summary.md

 injection attack, as the address is pre-known from the extraction (targeted attack possible, actual device doesn't have to be in range - only the receiver)

-Logitech confirmed, that no patch will be provided for this new vulnerability in August 2019.
+Logitech confirmed, that a patch will be provided for this new vulnerability in August 2019.

 ### References